Skip to Content

 Top

 At The Law Office of Stein & Markus, we provide strong defenses for clients accused of domestic abuse in Southern California.
-Our Bellflower attorneys have more than 75 years of combined experience on both the defense and prosecution sides of criminal cases, including hundreds of DV matters.
+Our Bellflower attorneys have over 75 years of combined experience on criminal cases' defense and prosecution sides, including hundreds of DV matters.
 Our goal is to guide you through the legal process, always be there to answer questions, and do everything we can to obtain positive results for you.

 California law defines “domestic violence” as the abuse of an intimate partner.
 A person commits “abuse” through either reckless or intentional use/threats of force against their intimate partner.

-An “intimate partner” means a current or former: spouse; registered domestic partner; fiancé(e); or cohabitant.
-It also means someone who has a child with the accused or anyone they are currently dating/previously dated seriously.
+An "intimate partner" means a current or former spouse, registered domestic partner, fiancé(e), or cohabitant.
+It also means someone with a child with the accused or anyone they are currently dating/previously dated seriously.

 Other people—such as children, brothers, sisters, grandparents, and other relatives—can also be victims of DV, though under the California Family Code rather than the criminal law.
 This is important in cases involving custody disputes.